-In cartels, penalties may go up to 10% of the individual's total annual income in the last complete year of the breach.
+In cartels, penalties may reach up to 10% of the individual's total annual income in the last complete year of the breach.

-Liability of natural persons arises when they knew or should have known of the infringement but failed to take appropriate measures to bring it to an end.
-However, if a more serious penalty is applicable pursuant to other legal provision, the latter will apply.
+The liability of natural persons arises when they knew or should have known of the infringement but failed to take appropriate measures to bring it to an end.
+However, if a more serious penalty is applicable pursuant to other legal provisions, the latter will apply.